 A study of the nature of mathematical knowledge, the history of mathematics, geometry, elementary number theory, and basic trigonometry.
 Does not count toward the major in mathematics.
-Prerequisites: placement level H, A, or B, or MATH 104 or MATH 105 with a grade of C- or higher.
-Freshmen by consent only.
-Offered each semester.
+Prerequisites: MATH 210 (grade of C- or higher), junior/senior status and admission to the program for Elementary Certification.